Cystocele (Anterior Prolapse)

 First, you must undergo a pelvic exam.
-In this instance, your doctor may examine you in both a lying down position as well as standing.
+In this instance, your local gyn doctor or Dr. Zelmanovich of Midtown gynecology NYC may examine you in both a lying down position as well as standing.
 Your doctor is looking to see if the bulge presents during the exam.
-Additionally, your doctor more than likely will test the strength of your pelvic floor muscles.
+Additionally, your gynecologist in Midtown more than likely will test the strength of your pelvic floor muscles.
 You may also be asked to monitor sensations during bowel movements or while bearing down.

 And finally, bladder and urine tests may be necessary to rule out things like a bladder infection, for example.
 These tests may also include an ultrasound, to make sure no other organs have prolapsed, or a post-voidal residue test, to see if your bladder is retaining fluid.

-Once a prolapse is confirmed, your doctor will grade the severity of your prolapse:
+Once a prolapse is confirmed, gynecologist, Dr. Zelmanovich will grade the severity of your prolapse: